TAMPANIA HOUSE

 OVERVIEW

 Tampania House in Tampa, Florida dates back to 1927.
-Also known as Friederich House or Kirkeby House, it covers less than one acre.
+Also known as Friederich House or Kirkeby House, it is on a lot slightly less than one acre and is designed in the Prairie School style.

-It's designed in the Prairie School style.
-The home anchors the Tampania subdivision, which formed in the 1920s land boom.
+The home anchors the Tampania subdivision, which was created during the 1920s land boom.
 Few of the original homes remain.

 Tampania House by Ebyabe 2007Tampania House